apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

     * If the broker of the user kafka cluster has `auto.create.topics.enable = false` set, topic will not be created automatically, and the routine will be paused before any data is read, with the status `PAUSED`.

     So, if the user wants to be automatically created by the routine when the kafka topic does not exist, just set the broker in the kafka cluster** of the user's side to set auto.create.topics.enable = true` .
+5. Problems that may occur in the cloud environment
+     In some cloud environments, there are isolation measures for network segment and domain name resolution.
+The broker list specified in the routine load task must be accessible on the cloud machine.
+In addition, if `advertised.listeners` is configured in kafka, pay attention to `advertised.listeners`.
+The addresses in `advertised.listeners` need to be accessible on the cloud

 ## Related parameters